 There are no formal requirements for membership.
 Here are some ways you can get involved:

 Come to our weekly internal meetings to get more involved in planning and other behind the scenes work.
-(150D Moffitt, 6-7 on Thursdays--right before General!)
+(442 Stephens, 6-7 on Mondays--right before General!)